dpc-sdp/search_api_elasticsearch_attachments/README.md

 Elastic Search Server setup.
 Please see the table below for compatibility.

-If you are using Elasticsearch Connector 8.x-6.0-alpha1, please use 8.x-6.x-dev of *search_api_elasticsearch_attachments* module.
+If you are using Elasticsearch Connector 8.x-6.0-alpha1 or higher, please use 8.x-6.x-dev of *search_api_elasticsearch_attachments* module.